21 Plants Completely Native to the Florida Everglades

 The leaves that are completely underneath the water can be see-through.
 These leaves are thinner or slender in composition.
 Stalks and stems submerged underwater also have a thin and smooth appearance.

-The swamp lily has the familiar white petals of regular lilies.
+While not a true lily variety, the swamp lily has the familiar white petals of regular lilies.
 However, the petals are droopy and thinner than the types of lilies available at your local flower shop.
 In the United States, this plant is only found in the southeastern region and needs a wet and humid environment to thrive.

 In the Everglades, the swamp lily can be found near marshes and water sources.
 The petals and leaves can open out in a spider-leg type look.
 Swamp lilies are a part of the perennial family and are actually considered to be a perennial herb.